Best car insurance company for seniors: State Farm

 Is car insurance for seniors worth the cost?

 Yes, and it's required in almost every state in the country.
 Legally, you cannot be out on the road without basic liability coverage.
-Each state sets its own minimum liability limits, which can range from $15,000 to around $50,000.
+Each state sets its own minimum liability limits.

-While collision and comprehensive are not required in any state if you are not carrying these coverages and your vehicle is damaged or destroyed in an accident, you will be covering the cost to repair or replace your vehicle out of pocket.
+While collision and comprehensive are usually not required, if you are not carrying these coverages and your vehicle is damaged or destroyed in an accident, you will be covering the cost to repair or replace your vehicle out of pocket.